aws-samples/amazon-quicksight-sdk-proserve/Migration-scripts/cdk/README.md

 cdk deploy optional-infra-target-account-stack
 ```

-If OptionalInfraTargetAccountStack was deployed, update the `/infra/config` Systems Manager parameter with the values of your existing Amazon Redshift or RDS clusters.
-Set `redshiftPassword` and `rdsPassword` to the name of the secret found in Secrets Manager for these resources.
+If OptionalInfraTargetAccountStack was deployed, update the `/infra/config` Systems Manager parameter with the values of the newly created Amazon Redshift or RDS clusters.
+All values are provided as CloudFormation outputs.

 ___